Azure-Samples/azure-messaging-replication-dotnet/functions/code/ServiceBusAllActive/README.md

     The [az login](/cli/azure/reference-index#az_login) command signs you into your Azure account.

-2. Reuse the resource group of your Event Hub(s) or create a new one:
+2. Reuse the resource group of your topic(s) or create a new one:

     ```azurecli
     az group create --name $USER_RESOURCE_GROUP --location $AZURE_LOCATION